 Natural Burial Ground within our local public cemetery

-We are excited to announce that the historic Viroqua Cemetery is opening a natural burial preserve within its cemetery on several acres of pristine meadow.
-The Driftless Green Burial Alliance is working in conjunction with the Cemetery Association to develop Southwestern Wisconsin’s first public natural burial ground and has launched a fundraising campaign.
-Members from both organizations recently completed the first ever 12- week Green Burial Master Class, and after years of research, we feel ready to bring this timely option to our community.
+We are happy to announce that the historic Viroqua Cemetery has opening a natural burial preserve within its cemetery on several acres of pristine meadow.
+The Driftless Green Burial Alliance worked in conjunction with the Cemetery Association to develop Southwestern Wisconsin’s first public natural burial ground that the cemetery association has titled GB-7.
+They began to sell pots in this new section in February, 2022.